leighrobertson512/blog/content/IntroToCode&Robotics(summer2018).md

 After configuring their robots for using SSH and VNC, they finally had a method of wireless communication and remote control for their robots!

-Using their VNCs from their iPads, campers were able to load programs onto their robots and modifiy them as they saw fit!
+Using their VNCs from their iPads, campers were able to load programs onto their robots and modify them as they saw fit!

 ![Robot Test](images/IMG_8010.jpg)